laravel/docs/eloquent-mutators.md

 <a name="value-object-caching"></a>
 #### Value Object Caching

-By default, value objects are cached when set and so the `get` method is not executed if the cached object exists.
+When attributes that are cast to value objects are resolved, they are cached by Eloquent.
+Therefore, the same object instance will be returned if the attribute is accessed again.

-If you would like to disable the object caching behavior of custom cast classes, you may declare the public `withoutObjectCaching` property when defining the class:
+If you would like to disable the object caching behavior of custom cast classes, you may declare a public `withoutObjectCaching` property on your custom cast class:

 ```php
 class Address implements CastsAttributes
 {
     public bool $withoutObjectCaching = true;

     // ...
 }
 ```